pursuemoon/digit-recognizer/README.md

 Remember we save models we have trained?
 We can also load them and train them for more epochs, with some other new optimizer, or even use other data set.
 In `models` directory, this framework provide some pre-trained model.
 You can load and use them very easily, without a long time training.

+Here show a example for loading a CNN model named `mnist-cnn.npz` to test on MNIST.

 ```python
 network = Network(data_set=MnistDataSet())
 network.load_from_file('mnist-cnn.npz')